Skip to content

 } finally {

-// Reset for long-running workers (Octane, queue workers).
+// Reset for long-running workers (Octane, queue).

 Localizer::setActiveLocales(null);